Promptzy/Nexara/README.md

 # Zenjira

-**Zenjira** is an AI-powered Jira automation platform that helps agile teams streamline workflows, automate repetitive tasks, and gain smart insights through a unified web interface.
+**Zenjira** is a smart web-based platform (not just an extension) that connects with Jira to help development teams **automate tasks**, **use AI to plan and manage sprints**, and **gain valuable insights** — all through an easy-to-use dashboard.

 ---

 ## 🚀 Project Overview

-Zenjira connects to your Jira instance and provides:
+Zenjira is like a personal AI assistant for Jira teams.
+It helps save time and reduce manual work by offering:

-* **No-code automation** via n8n
+* **No-code automation** using n8n (just drag and drop rules!)
-* **AI-driven assistance** (sprint planning, ticket summarization) using OpenAI GPT‑4, LangChain, and Hugging Face
+* **AI features** like ticket summarization and sprint planning with GPT‑4
-* **Real-time dashboards** and reports
+* **Live dashboards** and visual tools like Gantt charts
-* **Deep DevOps integrations** (GitHub/GitLab, CI/CD)
+* **Deep integrations** with GitHub/GitLab, Slack, CI/CD tools, and more

+It’s built as a full **web application** — not just a browser extension — meaning teams log into Zenjira just like any other SaaS platform to get started.

+---

 ## ✨ Features

 ### Core Features

-* **Automation Designer:** Drag-and-drop rule builder in n8n for triggers (issue events, time-based) and actions (transitions, comments, notifications).
+* **Automation Designer**: Use n8n's drag-and-drop editor to automate Jira events like task transitions or sending Slack notifications.
-* **AI Sprint Planner:** GPT‑4 generates optimal sprint backlogs, estimates capacity, and flags risk of over-commitment.
+* **AI Sprint Planner**: GPT‑4 helps generate sprints based on team capacity and priorities.
-* **Smart Ticket Summaries:** Auto-generate concise summaries and recommended action items for long issue descriptions.
+* **Smart Ticket Summaries**: Instantly summarize long issue descriptions with AI.
-* **ChatOps Bot:** Interact via Slack/Teams with natural-language commands (e.g., "Show me blockers in current sprint").
+* **ChatOps Bot**: Use Slack or Microsoft Teams to ask things like "What are today's blockers?"
-* **Developer Workload Balancer:** Visualize and auto-balance assignments to prevent bottlenecks and burnout.
+* **Developer Load Balancer**: Distribute tasks more evenly to avoid burnout.

 ### Advanced Features

-* **Semantic Issue Search:** Embeddings from Hugging Face enable context-aware search across issue history and comments.
+* **Semantic Search**: Use Hugging Face models to search Jira issues based on meaning, not just keywords.
-* **Test Case Generator:** AI creates suggested test scenarios from bug reports.
+* **AI Test Case Generator**: Turn bug reports into suggested test cases.
-* **Retrospective Insights:** Automated retrospective reports that analyze velocity, blockers, and recurring issues.
-* **Calendar & Gantt Views:** Visualize project timelines, due dates, and sprint milestones in an interactive calendar or Gantt chart.
-* **Multi-Project Heatmap:** Dependency heatmap showing cross-project issue links and blocker hotspots.
+* **Retrospective Insights**: Get reports on what worked and what didn’t after every sprint.
+* **Gantt and Calendar Views**: Visual tools to see due dates, timelines, and sprint plans.
+* **Cross-Project Heatmap**: Identify bottlenecks and dependencies between multiple projects.
-* **Automated Release Notes:** Generate draft release notes based on completed issues and PR merge data.
+* **Auto Release Notes**: Generate release notes from closed issues and merged pull requests.

+---

 ## 🛠️ Tech Stack